davixdedem/StarlinuX/README.md

 ### Some tips to check if it works:
 - <b>From your Smartphone:</b>
-1. Once your connected to the VPN,try to open your router page <b>http://192.168.1.1</b> from your Smartphone.
+1. Once you're connected to the VPN,try to open your router page <b>http://192.168.1.1</b> from your Smartphone.
 2. If you reach it, it means everything is working!

 - <b>From an external device:</b>